TomCat-415/nissili_data_demo/README.md

 ## 📈 Future Enhancements

 - 🔗 Backend automation using Supabase or Zapier
 - 📤 Real-time alerts via email or Slack when restock is needed
 - 🔐 Role-based access (admin vs viewer)
 - 📊 Monthly forecasting with linear regression
-- 📱 *Mobile-first* redesign for field sales teams
+- 📱 Mobile-first redesign for field sales teams

-I'd love to eventually connect this dashboard to a real backend (like Supabase or Firebase) and send out live Slack/email alerts to warehouse or sales staff.
-I'm also curious about integrating predictive restock analytics using simple ML models.
-This project was a great foundation, and I plan to evolve it into something even more real-world ready.
+_I'd love to eventually connect this dashboard to a real backend (like Supabase or Firebase)._

 ---